 Your Rights and Responsibilities

-NDPD is here to serve you, 24 hours a day, 7 days a week.
-Our Officers are approachable and trained to be courteous in their interactions.
-Often in the course of carrying out their duties, it becomes necessary for police officers to stop a person on foot or in a vehicle, to make inquiries.
+At NDPD, our police officers are approachable and trained to be courteous in their interactions.
+Often in the course of carrying out their duties, it becomes necessary for police officers to stop a person on foot or in a vehicle to make inquiries.
 Many of their actions are prescribed by law or department policy and are intended to enhance the safety of all involved.
-Every contact is an unknown situation.
-Officers must take a number of factors into consideration to ensure the safety of everyone involved.
+Every contact is an unknown situation, and police officers must take a number of factors into consideration to ensure the safety of everyone involved.